• Skip to primary navigation

 Serving ideas

-This melty vegan cheese dip goes well with tortilla chips or baked fries for dunking.
+This melty vegan cheese dip goes well with store-bought tortilla chips, air fryer tortilla strips, or baked fries for dunking.

 It also works beautifully as part of a vegan nacho bar!